AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 If you do not, you can download it from [here](https://www.oracle.com/java/technologies/downloads/#java11).
 ![img_1.png](img_1.png)
 2. Down the latest version of ***Simplst*** from [here](https://github.com/AY2122S2-CS2113T-T09-4/tp/releases/).
-3. Copy the file to the folder you want to use as the home folder for Simplst
+3. Copy the file to the folder you want to use as the home folder for Simplst.
 4. Open the terminal in the folder which contains Simplst.jar and run java -jar Simplst.jar.
 The Startup should look like below:
 ```
 ____________________________________________________________